axoflow/axosyslog-core-docs/content/app-man-syslog-ng/syslog-ng.8.md

 - `--verbose` or `-v`

-    Enable verbose logging used to troubleshoot {{% param "product.ose" %}}.
+    Enable verbose logging used to troubleshoot {{% param "product.abbrev" %}}.

 - `--version` or `-V`